 * Current one page resume.

 * The submission deadline for this grant is Monday, February 11th, 2019.
 Submission for this grant is online, via the CARAT application.
 You must hit “submit” in CARAT by the February 12, 2021 deadline.

-Applicants will be notified of the Center's decisions in April.
+Applicants will be notified of the Center's decisions in late March.
 Note that you must inform the Warren Center immediately in the unlikely event that you receive an award for the same or similar research from another source.

 Successful applicants will receive the total stipend in May.
 Each fellowship winner is required to submit in the fall a brief report of his or her summer's research and to give a copy of the completed thesis to the Center.